system32blog/blog/content/post/howtopost.md

 `Scroll down further to see a video which describes the process.`

+## License
+Please note that all content you submit will fall under the [MIT License](https://github.com/system32blog/blog/blob/preview/LICENSE).
+We will remove blog posts based on the authors request, but the content will stay in the Git Revision history.

 # Preview posts
 After your pull request was accepted, you can preview your post on [preview.system32.blog](https://preview.system32.blog).
 We'll review the formatting there and move it into the `master` branch.